 Location: University of Amsterdam & VU University, The Netherlands

 Hosts: Faculty of Humanities and the Amsterdam School of Communication Research (ASCoR), University of Amsterdam; Faculty of Humanities, VU University

 Co-Sponsors: CARP Research Lab and Illiberalism Studies Program (The George Washington University)

 Liberal democracies face multiple external challenges from autocracies across the world, as well as internal challenges from populist politicians, nativism, and the normalization of incivility in media and political discourses.
 Character assassination (CA) often accompanies these political and social conflicts, especially when unresolved ideological and moral issues are involved.
 Social conflicts become aggravated when moral issues intermix with political and economic factors.
 Factions then resort to persuasive attacks on character to delegitimize and disempower their opponents.
 This increased polarization and aggressiveness of elite rhetoric likely foster voters’ cynicism and discontent with politics as usual.
 The increasing gap between liberal elites and the disgruntled electorate, in turn, likely provides even more fertile ground for intra-elite conflict, and paves the way for illiberal conceptions of the democratic order.

-Submit a 250-word abstract by 15 February, 2023.
+Submit a 250-word abstract by 1 March 2023 (deadline extended).
 Email your abstract as an attachment to Martijn Icks (M.Icks@uva.nl) and Sergei Samoilenko (email@example.com).

 Call for papers at the GW Illiberalism Studies website